ashi-fbx/VoidOS/README.md

 ### Prerequisites

-* Python 3.10 یا بالاتر
+* Python 3.10 or higher
-* ترمینال با پشتیبانی از ANSI Color (Windows Terminal، iTerm2 و ...)
+* A terminal with ANSI color support (Windows Terminal, iTerm2, etc.)

 ### Installation